loykin/provisr/config/programs/README.md

 # Programs Directory Configuration

 The `config/programs/` directory allows you to manage individual process configurations separately instead of defining all processes in the main `config.toml` file.
+Each process can have its own priority for startup ordering.

 ## Directory Structure